PowerChen/xixiandyuanyuan/README.md

 # xixiandyuanyuan
-this project was write for xixi and yuanyuan
+this application writed for xixi and yuanyuan